-The Waterford Memories Project is an oral history-driven project in digital humanities.
-The project will capture and examine the oral histories of those who lived and worked within the Magdalene Laundries and Industrial Schools located in the South-East of Ireland.
+The Waterford Memories Project is a survivor centred, collaborative project in digital humanities.
+The ongoing project captures and examines the oral histories of those who lived and worked within the system of coercive confinement (including Magdalene Laundries and Industrial Schools) located in the South-East of Ireland.

-Gathering and analysing these oral histories are essential to documenting our cultural heritage by providing a voice to those held in these institutions and locating these stories within a larger social and historical narrative informed by archival research.
-The proposed project has the potential to make a significant contribution to understandings of Irish history, and to an international understanding of these institutions.
+Gathering and analysing oral histories and archival data are essential to documenting our cultural heritage by providing a voice to those held in these institutions and locating these stories within a larger social and historical narrative.